JuliaDataScience/JuliaDataScience/contents/data_vis_aog.md

 - **statistical transformation** layer

 > **_NOTE:_**
-> `AlgebraOfGraphics.jl` has some guiding principles described in their [documentation philosophy section](https://aog.makie.org/stable/philosophy/).
+> `AlgebraOfGraphics.jl` has some guiding principles described in their [philosophy section](https://aog.makie.org/stable/philosophy/).

 `AlgebraOfGraphics.jl` allows you to construct all of these types of layers with functions that returns a `Layer` object, in which all of the information necessary will be encoded.